-Please note that before beginning the fall quarter, students will have completed 82 hours of coursework and must begin taking one dissertation research credit each quarter until they reach the minimum total Ph.D. credits of 90.
-Thereafter they must register for one dissertation research credit per year in the Fall quarter until the dissertation is complete and has been successfully defended.
+Please note that at the beginning of the fall quarter of the fourth year, students will have completed 82 hours of coursework and must begin taking one dissertation research credit each quarter until they reach the minimum total Ph.D. credits of 90.
+Students should register for this credit whether or not they have successfully defended their dissertation proposal.
+Completing the proposal is part of dissertation research.
+After completing eight consecutive quarters of dissertation research (excluding summers), students must register for one dissertation research credit per year in the Fall quarter until the dissertation is complete and has been successfully defended.
 Please note that these 8+ credits beyond the 82 credits of required coursework are not covered by JDP scholarship; however, students are encouraged to apply for the JDP Dissertation Fellowship (which may be used to pay tuition for these credits) and other internal and external funding.